 - If any of this confuses you, or you have something special going on (retirement, college planning, tax issues), hire a fee-based financial planner, not one who charges a percentage of your portfolio.

 Of course, there’s nothing inherently wrong with the “plan.”
-It’s great for someone who wants to focus on long-term results, and believes that an economic shift isn’t occuring.
+It’s great for someone who wants to focus on long-term results, and believes that an economic shift isn’t occurring.
 It’s also great for someone who plans on a typical career and won’t be learning to create their own way of making money.

 The next article for Learn Financial Planning is about how to figure out what your financial goals should be, and then how to actually write the financial plan.
 These next two articles will be the “meat and potatoes” of this site, so enter your email below and I’ll send them to you when I finish them.